Citations and methodology

 United States

-Backs the four problem-section statistics on qiri.ai/us.
+Backs the four problem-section statistics on qiri.ai/us, plus the workforce figure cited on /1995.

 1. Felisberto M, et al. Override rate of drug-drug interaction alerts in clinical decision support systems: a systematic review and meta-analysis.
 Health Informatics J. 2024;30(2). journals.sagepub.com/doi/10.1177/14604582241263242

 2. Kisala JR, et al. Evaluation of the Current State of Burnout Among Clinical Pharmacists.
 J Am Coll Clin Pharm.
-2025. accpjournals.onlinelibrary.wiley.com/doi/10.1002/jac5.70139
+2025.
+Supporting only: the population is clinical pharmacists, so it does not back the community-pharmacy burnout figure on qiri.ai/us, which uses the Mayo Well-Being Index below. accpjournals.onlinelibrary.wiley.com/doi/10.1002/jac5.70139

 3. Watanabe JH, McInnis T, Hirsch JD.
 Cost of Prescription Drug-Related Morbidity and Mortality.
 Ann Pharmacother.
 2018;52(9):829–37. journals.sagepub.com/doi/10.1177/1060028018765159